Rugby union in Germany: Sevens

 Both Germany's men's and women's national rugby sevens teams participate in the major European sevens competition, the Sevens Grand Prix Series.

 In 2017 the German men finished 5th out of 12 teams.
 As the series also functioned as a 2018 Rugby World Cup Sevens qualifying tournament, they missed out on a place.
 Germany did not qualify for the debut of sevens rugby at the 2016 Summer Olympics.
 Germany reached the 2018 Rugby Europe Men's U18 Sevens Championship's quarter-final matches where they defeated Great Britain 21–10, before losing 21–0 to Ireland in the semi-finals.

-The German national women's side is currently competing in the 2018 Rugby Europe Women's Sevens Grand Prix Series.
+The German national women's side competed in the 2018 Rugby Europe Women's Sevens Grand Prix Series.
 When they last qualified for this competition they finished 12th out of 12 teams in 2015.